Battle of Agueddin: Aftermath

 Although Abdelkader was able to defeat the Moroccans during all of the earlier military engagements, they still advanced, but cautiously.
+The defeat at Agueddin profoundly impacted the Moroccan sultan, as a result he sent another Moroccan contingent composed of 5,000 cavalry to pursue and capture Abdelkader however they were defeated at the Moulouya river.
 Emir Abdelkader made the decision to withdraw from Algeria and enter French territory which ultimately led to his surrender.